Teaching and Engagement

 -

-The Aging Advisory Council has been a long-lasting support to the School of Social Work’s Programs on Aging.
+The Aging Advisory Council has been a long-lasting support to the Rutgers University School of Social Work’s Programs on Aging.
 The Council’s members include professionals in aging services across the state, alumni of the MSW Aging and Health certificate program, and Hub affiliates.
 The Council meets twice each year to review curriculum, facilitate opportunities for students, and share ideas on how to enhance educational offerings through field and continuing education.